Historic Places with Literary Links

 Stonehenge is also the setting for the climax of Thomas Hardy's Tess of the D'Urbevilles (1891).
 After committing murder, Tess goes on the run with Angel Clare, the man she loves and wanted to marry.
 Walking on Salisbury Plain at night, they almost bump into Stonehenge - 'a vast erection…rising sheer from the grass'.
 Tess sleeps on one of the stones and Angel says she is 'lying on an altar'.
 Here Hardy might be alluding to theories that Stonehenge was a place of human sacrifice.

-Sure enough, the next morning they are caught by their pursuers, and Tess is hanged soon after.Visit Stonehenge
+Sure enough, the next morning they are caught by their pursuers, and Tess is hanged soon after.Discover Stonehenge

 The former frontier of the Roman Empire has inspired bestselling writers for centuries.
 Perhaps the best known recent example is George RR Martin, who has said that the huge ice wall in A Game of Thrones (1996) was inspired by a 1981 visit to Hadrian's Wall.